ProjectTorreyPines/FuseRegistry.jl/README.md

 pkg"registry add git@github.com:ProjectTorreyPines/FuseRegistry.jl.git"
 ```

-### Adding or updating a private package to the FuseRegistry
+### Adding or updating a package to the FuseRegistry

 ```
 using LocalRegistry